-Those wishing to address City Council should submit speaker forms to will register with City Staff in the lobby prior to the public comment section of the item they wish to address.
-Those who have submitted speaker forms registered should line up on the north wall near the City Clerk's desk in the Council Chamber when the Mayor calls for public comment on the agenda item.
-The City Clerk will call those who have submitted a speaker form to registered to the microphone the podium when it is their time to address City Council.
+Those wishing to address City Council may register with City staff prior to the public comment section of the item they wish to address.
+Speakers should line up on the north wall in the Council Chamber when the Mayor calls for public comment on the agenda item.
+The City Clerk will call those who have registered to the microphone when it is their time to address City Council. .
+Any remaining speakers in line will come to the podium when directed.

-Those speaking on agenda items pulled from the Consent Calendar, regular business items and public hearing items shall have no more than three minutes per item to address City Council.
+Those speaking on agenda items shall have no more than three minutes per item to address City Council.
 No person shall speak more than once during the same meeting to the same question or issue.

 - E. Extension of Time.
-The Mayor or majority of the City Council may grant an extension of time for a speaker.
+The Mayor or majority of City Council may grant an extension of time for a speaker.
 No speaker may yield their time to another speaker. - F. Presiding Officer.
-The Presiding Officer will control debate as to repetitive or irrelevant remarks, so that everyone has a chance to speak and to expedite the business at hand.
-Whenever a group of people wish to address City Council on the same subject matter, the Presiding Officer may request that the group select a spokesperson to represent the group and, in case any other member of the group presents additional matters, to limit the number of persons addressing City Council, to avoid unnecessary repetition.

-15. PROVIDING MATERIALS TO CITY COUNCIL AT THE MEETING.
+The Presiding Officer will control debate as to repetitive or irrelevant remarks so everyone has a chance to speak and to expedite the business at hand.
+Whenever a group of people wish to address City Council on the same subject matter, the Presiding Officer may request that the group select a spokesperson to represent the group and, in case any other member of the group presents additional matters, to limit the number of persons addressing City Council, to avoid unnecessary repetition. - 15.
+PROVIDING MATERIALS TO CITY COUNCIL AT THE MEETING.
 Members of the public may submit materials for distribution to Council Members at the meeting by submitting seven copies of the materials to the City Clerk or City Clerk staff before or at the beginning of the meeting.
 All materials submitted to City Council become part of the meeting record.
-The public may not utilize Council Chamber audio-visual equipment during the meeting.

-16. COUNCIL COMMUNICATIONS.
+The public may not utilize Council Chamber audio-visual equipment during the meeting. - 16.
+COUNCIL COMMUNICATIONS.
 Council Members shall, during City Council / Successor Agency / Staff Communications, report on information or activities resulting from participation on City Council appointed regional boards, commissions or committees as a means of informing City Council and public on such items.
-Additionally, Council Members shall provide a report regarding attendance at any function that falls under AB 1234 reporting requirements at this time.
+Additionally, Council Members shall provide a report regarding attendance at any function that falls under AB 1234 reporting requirements at this time. - 17.
+CONSENT CALENDAR.
+City Council will act on the Consent Calendar following Appointments and prior to Public Hearings.
+The agenda shall have routine matters grouped together for action before regular business items, listed under the heading of "Consent Calendar."
+The agenda will contain a concise recommendation for each of these items in summary form.
+City Council may take action on all Consent Calendar items on the agenda by one motion, provided the Presiding Officer first advises the audience that City Council will act upon Consent Calendar items by one motion unless any Council Member requests that City Council pull one or more items from the Consent Calendar for further discussion and/or clarification.
+In that event, the Presiding Officer will ask City Council to vote on the remainder of the Consent Calendar.
+City Council will consider each item pulled from the Consent Calendar for individual consideration following Regular Business.

+Resolution No. 20253-020XXX Page 6

+18. PUBLIC HEARINGS.
+In the event the City Attorney or staff requests continuation of a noticed public hearing item, City Council will continue the item to a date certain, regularly scheduled meeting.

+Public Hearings follow this format: